 - Calendar widget: The navigation links are moved to a nav HTML element that immediately follows the table element, for valid HTML (according to the specification for 5.1)

-- Uniform semantics: The function
+- Standardised semantics: The

 do_shortcode()

-is characterized byapply_shortcode()
+function is replaced byapply_shortcode()

-replaced - Favicons: Requests for the favicon can be managed more flexibly, the WordPress logo serves as a fallback solution
+- Favicons: Requests for the favicon can be managed more flexibly, the WordPress logo serves as a fallback solution

-- Error-log: Error in
+- Error-log: Errors in

 wp_login_failed

-are shown in more detail
+are displayed in more detail

 You can read more about this – as well as other adjustments – in the official announcements for WordPress 5.4.
 You can find information on testing WordPress 5.4 here.